 Dividends: The holders of shares of Series B Stock are entitled to receive cumulative cash dividends at an annual rate of 8.75% of par value.
-Such dividends are payable quarterly on the first day of January, April, July and October in each year commencing July 1, 1997.
+Such dividends are payable quarterly on the first day of January, April, July and October in each year.